Human Pose Descriptions and Subject-Focused Attention for Improved Zero-Shot Transfer in Human-Centric Classification Tasks: Classification Tasks and Model Details

 \section{Classification Tasks and Model Details}

-In our experiments, we used the zero-shot classification setup of CLIP, which is shown in~\cref{fig:clip3_inference}.
+Given a query image and a set of possible class labels, a task-specific sentence template is populated by the class labels and corresponding text embeddings are computed.
+The query image is passed through the visual encoder to get the image embeddings.
+Then, we compute a similarity score between the image embedding and each text embeddings and select the class label corresponding to the most similar text embedding as the predicted class.

 We populated a task-specific template sentence with all candidate classes to generate candidate sentences.
 These sentences were then passed through the pretrained text encoder to obtain text embeddings.
 Similarly, we passed the query image through the pretrained image encoder to get its image embedding.
 We used a distance metric to select the text embedding most similar to the image embedding, and we chose the corresponding class label as the predicted class.
-Below, we describe the sentence templates we used for each task.
+Below, we provide sentence templates for each task: